PUBLISHER'S NOTE | The Savannah Tribune

 The Savannah Tribune strongly supports passage of U.S. House Bill – HR 4 – The John Lewis Voting Rights Advancement Act and U.S. Senate Bill – SR 1 – The For the People Act.
 National legislation is the only way to overcome undemocratic voter restriction laws such as the law passed in Georgia.
+We also supported a Bipartisan Commission to investigate Truth and Facts about the January 6th Insurrection against Democracy at our U.S. Capitol.
 Contact our U.S. 1st District Congressman Buddy Carter (Savannah office: 912-352-0101; Brunswick office: 912-265-9010).
-Let’s voice our disappointment in His Casting A Vote Against U.S. House Bill – HR 4 – The John Lewis Voting Rights Advancement Act.
-Remind him that he is to represent ALL the residents of the 1st Congressional District with TRUTH and INTEGRITY to protect voting rights and access to the ballot for ALL eligible voters.
+Let’s continue to voice our disappointment about his vote Against U.S. House Bill – HR 4 – The John Lewis Voting Rights Advancement Act, and Against the Independent Bipartisan Commission to investigate the facts about the January 6th Insurrection.
+Remind him that he is to represent All the residents of the 1st Congressional District with Truth and Integrity.
+He should protect voting rights and access to the ballot for All eligible voters, and abide by his oath of office to support and defend our Constitution against all enemies, foreign and domestic.

 Shirley B. James, Publisher